Analysis | Surging Inflation Puts the Fed in an Impossible Situation

 Immediately after the release of the CPI report, the money markets priced in the possibility that the central bank will be forced to raise interest rates higher and faster than it has projected, including a 50-basis-point increase at policy makers’ March 15-16 meeting.
 Traders also now expect a full percentage point of increases by the end of July, according to Bloomberg News.
 Moreover, the difference between short- and long-term bond rates — better known as the yield curve — continued to collapse.

 What all this means is that the markets increasingly see the only way for the Fed to get inflation under control is to engineer a sharp slowdown in the economy, and perhaps even force a recession.
 This would be the hard landing that policy makers have wanted to avoid.
 As recently as Wednesday, Federal Reserve Bank of Cleveland President Loretta Mester, who votes on monetary policy this year, said she didn’t see a “compelling case” for a half-percentage-point increase.
+In a sign of what may come if the Fed decides to do what Mester said was unlikely, the S&P 500 Index quickly fell 1% and bond yields soared after Federal Reserve Bank of St. Louis President James Bullard, who is also a voter this year, told Bloomberg News on Thursday that he supports raising interest rates by a full percentage point by the start of July.
+That implies at least a half-percentage-point increase at one of the three meetings between now and then.

 In each of the past two monetary policy tightening cycles, from 2004-2006 and 2015-2018, the Fed raised rates only in quarter-point increments, flagging each move well in advance to avoid disrupting financial markets.
 The reason the Fed is so concerned about not introducing extra volatility into markets is because of something call the “wealth effect.”
 This is not an official Fed policy, but central bank officials over the years have talked about how rising prices for stocks and other assets tend to boost consumer spending and the overall economy.
 “So equities play a hugely important role, which I think is grossly underestimated,” former Fed Chair Alan Greenspan said at a Bloomberg event in 2012.